mrpositron/quantized-convolution/README.md

 In this project we perform convolution operation.

-Table of Contents:
+## Table of Contents:
-1. Naive implementation of convolution in C
+1. Naive implementation of convolution in C.
 2. Quantizing the naive implemetation of convolution using lower precisions.
-3. Applying CPU vectorization using AVX instructions and Pthreads
+3. Applying CPU vectorization using AVX instructions and Pthreads.
-4. GPU vectorization using CUDA
+4. GPU vectorization using CUDA.
-5. Analysis
+5. Analysis.
+6. References.

 ## Naive implementation of convolution operation